 Answer:

 It is a fact that the human life is mortal.
 It is brief and has pain.
-Death is a reality which has to be accepted by one and all.
+Death is a reality that has to be accepted by one and all.
 As ripe fruits are early in danger of falling, so mortals when born are always in danger of death.
 Whether its’s a young or an adult, fools or wise, all are subject to death.
 After the death of her child, Kisa Gotami learnt that death is inevitable and cannot be reversed.
-Whether somebody accepts it willingly or unwillingly, it’s a fact which needs to be accepted.
+Whether somebody accepts it willingly or unwillingly, it’s a fact that needs to be accepted.
 When she roamed around in the village from house to house, she found that there was no house where the members were immortal.
 Those who have taken birth are bound to die one or the other day.
-Just like ripe fruits are likely to fall apart one day, similarly humans also go far away after dying.
-Fruit once fallen from a tree cannot be put back similarly the human life once gone cannot be brought back.
+Just like ripe fruits are likely to fall apart one day, similarly, humans also go far away after dying.
+Fruit once fallen from a tree cannot be put back similarly human life once gone cannot be brought back.
 Thus, Kisa Gotami concluded after the Budhha made her learn indirectly that death is inevitable for all the

 living creatures on this earth.